All posts

 FloridaFL Stat.
 605.0113Registered agent and registered office in Florida

-A PO Box does not satisfy the requirement.
-The address must be a physical street address where documents can be delivered in person during business hours.
-For non-residents who do not have a US address, a commercial registered agent is the only practical option.
+PO Boxes don't count anywhere.
+The address must be a physical street address where someone can accept documents in person during business hours.
+If you don't have a US address, a commercial registered agent is your only real option.
+This sits alongside Form 5472 filing as one of the compliance items non-resident LLC owners cannot skip.

 How does your structure score?